Eau Claire, Wisconsin: Baseball

 Eau Claire has four amateur baseball teams.
 The Eau Claire Express play in the Northwoods League, an NCAA-sanctioned summer baseball league.
 Its home games are at Carson Park.
 The Eau Claire Cavaliers also play home games at Carson Park.
 In addition to the Cavaliers, the Eau Claire Bears and the Eau Claire Rivermen play in the Chippewa River Baseball League.

 Three of Eau Claire's high schools have baseball teams.
 Eau Claire North H.S. won the 2011 and 2019 state championship.

 Eau Claire also has a large youth baseball program, including a summer parks and recreation league, Little League (Nationals, American, Lowes Creek and Seymour).
 Eau Claire Little League teams have twice won the state championship (1998 Eau Claire Americans and 2012 Eau Claire Nationals) and advanced to Regional play in Indianapolis.
 A Babe Ruth League (13- to 18-year-olds) won state tournaments at ages 13, 14 and 15 in 2012.
 Those teams all went on to win 3rd place at their regional tournaments.

-Curling

-Eau Claire Curling Club has been around for 64 years.

 Football

+The Eau Claire Axemen are an indoor American football team in The Arena League and begin play in 2025 as an expansion team.
+The Axemen play their home games at the Sonnentag Event Center.

 The Chippewa Valley Predators football team competes in the Northern Elite Football League and plays its home games at Carson Park.
 The team was established in 2001.
 The Northern Lights Cowboys compete in the Champions Amateur Football League and play their home games at Carson Park.